 The Hon.
 Mr Narend Singh MP

-Our overriding concern was to secure good governance, service delivery and an end to corruption.
+Finally, our overriding concern in all negotiations was to secure good governance, service delivery and an end to corruption.
 We sought the best political formula to achieve this in every municipality.

-We did not form a coalition.
-Each party maintains its own identity.
-But our councillors were mandated to work together at local level, in various municipalities, through a cooperation agreement.
+We are not forming any coalitions, and each party will maintain its own identity.
+But our councillors will work together at local level, in various municipalities, to ensure that the will of the electorate is respected.